shmup/pinned-tab-fix/README.md

 - Always activate new tabs

 ### [v2.0.6] (Firefox 48.0 - Firefox 54.*)
-- Always open links in unpined tabs on the direct right
+- Always open links in unpinned tabs on the direct right

 ### [v2.0.5] (Firefox 48.0 - Firefox 54.*)
 - Open links with blank target, on the right